gabeclass/introcmdline/day1_typing/README.md

 the difference between abandoning the exercise and sticking with it & growing.

-Here are some instructions for how execute this key-swap, depending on your operating system.
+Below you will find instructions for how to execute this key-swap, depending on your operating system.
 Many of the links below come from the [emacswiki page dedicated to remapping `Ctrl`](https://www.emacswiki.org/emacs/MovingTheCtrlKey), which has instructions and screenshots for how to accomplish this in different operating systems (including Android, apparently) and in different